 If you are into smartphone photography then you should definitely give Snapseed a try.
-Besides Snapseed there is another Powerful editor too like Adobe Lightroom and Pics Art but they contain some kind of in-app purchases and are not completely free to use there all features.
+Besides Snapseed there are other Powerful editors too like Adobe Lightroom and Pics Art but they contain some kind of in-app purchases and are not completely free to use their all features.

 So as we are talking about the best free photo editor, let’s take a look at Snapseed.

 Here we have Google’s Snapseed.
 This app is managed by Google LLC for both android and iOS.
 It is available in Google’s Play Store and Apple’s App Store for FREE to install and has 100 million+ installs on both Android and iOS devices.

 It also has a rating of 4.6 among 5 in both the stores.
 The reason for the popularity of this app among the user is it is easy to use interface and no requirement for in-app purchases for accessing all features.
 Snapseed app offers 29 tools and features including exposure control and HDR effects with support for RAW editing.
 You can edit DNG RAW and export it into JPEG and PNG.
 RAW editing is quite tough but if you can edit a RAW picture then you can extract a lot from the picture.
 Keeping the RAW aside for a Moment let’s check out some other features that this app offers :

 - Tune Image: Using this tool you can adjust exposure and color with precision for a quick edit.

 - Details: Details tool can help to bring up surface structures and sharpness on a scale of 100 for a more dramatic effect on photos.